itaysnir/itaysnir.github.io/_posts/2023-08-05-rop-emporium-ret2win.md

 ## Tools
 To find ROP gadgets, my regular go-to tool is `ropper`. \
-Just in case it might miss few gadgets here and there, I would also use `ROPGadget` (which is abit more recommended for ARM architecture).
+Just in case it might miss few gadgets here and there, I would also use `ROPGadget` (which is abit more recommended for ARM architecture). \

-`pwntools` is mandatory for such challenges, and the official `pwntools` github even contains ROP Emporium first challenge as an example: [example-ret2win][pwntools-ret2win]
+`pwntools` is mandatory for such challenges.

 As a debugger, I'd use `pwndbg`. \
 It has great integration with `pwntools`, which can automate debugging tasks by running `gdb` from a pythonic script.